 catherine joined Watsi on November 24th, 2016.
-Six years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Steevenson, a 21-year-old from Haiti, to fund heart surgery and hopes to continue with his education.
+Six years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Ju, a 27-year-old woman from Thailand, to fund an ORIF fracture repair surgery to fix her fractured left pelvis.

 catherine has funded healthcare for 75 patients in 12 countries.